 By listing your properties on Marketplace, your listing will have a chance to be seen by a wider audience.

-If you ensure that the pictures are high quality and the description is well written and enticing, you could boost your number of bookings through the platform.
+If you ensure that the pictures of your rental property are high quality and the description is well written and enticing, you could boost your number of bookings through the platform.

 Facebook is one of the most popular websites in the world, so building a presence on Facebook Marketplace is definitely worth your time.
 It can help to promote your business, find more book-direct guests, and build your brand.